Kawin101/kawin101/README.md

 # Good idea!
-I'm Kawin, a student and software developer living in Thailand. \
+I'm Kawin, a software developer and applied mathematics living in Thailand. \
-I study at Khon Kaen University since 2020 with a degree in Computer and Information Sciences.
+The senior student of computer and information science.
+Khon Kaen University.

 # Links
 **Website:** https://kawin101.github.io \